damonitor/damo/USAGE.md

 represented as a gap (`[...]`).
 Note that the heatmap is in experimental support now.

+### `damo report access`: Programming Visualization

+Note: This is an experimental feature at the moment.
+Some changes could be made, or the support can be dropped in future.

+`damo report access` provides a highly customizable visualization formats.
+It cannot fits all, though.
+Users can implement and use their own visualization of the given access monitoring results in Python code using `--exec` option of `damo report access` be below two ways.

+Users can implement the visualization in a Python script and pass the path to the script with optional arguments via `--exec`.
+The `--exec` parameter value can also have optional inputs for the script.
+The given Python script should have a function name `main()`, which receives two parameters.  `damo report access` will call the `main()` function.
+The invocation will pass monitoring results record information to the first parameter.
+The tokens of `--exec` parameter value will be passed as the second parameter.
+For example:

+    $ cat foo.py
+    def main(records, cmd_fields):
+        print('hello')
+        print(records)
+        print(cmd_fields)
+        for r in records:
+            for s in r.snapshots:
+                for r in s.regions:
+                    print(r.start, r.end)
+    $ sudo ./damo report access --exec "./foo.py a b c" hello
+    [<_damo_records.DamonRecord object at 0x7f24e3678190>]
+    ['./foo.py', 'a', 'b', 'c']
+    4294967296 10660085760
+    10660085760 17044361216
+    17044361216 68577918976

+Users can also start Python interpreter with the access information records by passing `interpreter` as `--exec` value.
+For example:

+    $ sudo ./damo report access --exec interpreter DAMON records are available as 'records'
+    >>> print(records)
+    [<_damo_records.DamonRecord object at 0x7fe468d13d90>]
+    >>> help(records[0])
+    Help on DamonRecord in module _damo_records object:

+    class DamonRecord(builtins.object)
+     |  DamonRecord(kd_idx, ctx_idx, intervals, scheme_idx, target_id, scheme_filters)
+     |
+     |  Contains data access monitoring results for single target
+     |
+     |  Methods defined here:
+     |
+     |  __init__(self, kd_idx, ctx_idx, intervals, scheme_idx, target_id, scheme_filters)
+     |      Initialize self.
+See help(type(self)) for accurate signature.
+    [...]

+`records` is a list of `DamonRecord` class that defined on `src/_damo_records.py` of `damo` repo.
+The methods and fields could be changed in future, so no strict script backward compatibility is guaranteed.
+Instead, we provide a compatibility strategy that is similar to that of Linux kernel's in-tree modules only API compatibility guarantee.
+We will keep some `--exec` scripts on `report_access_exec_scripts` directory of `damo` repo, and do our best to keep those not broken.
+Hence, if you need backward compatibility of your `--exec` script, please consider upstreaming it into `damo` repo.

 ### DAMON Monitoring Results Structure

 The biggest unit of the monitoring result is called 'record'.
 Each record